Skip to main content

 • Docker

-This guide assumes you have a fresh installation of Ubuntu 24.04.3 LTS on your Raspberry Pi 4.
+This guide assumes you have a fresh installation of Ubuntu 24.04.3 LTS or Raspberry Pi OS (64-bit).
+Both Debian-based operating systems are recommended.

 Step 1: Install ALSA